Bluewhale5/Penguin_Assignment/README.md

 To run the analysis run the Rmarkdown file: ```penguin_assignment.rmd```

-Find the data located in `data`
+Find the data located in `PenguinProjects/data`

-Find libraries and functions used in `functions`
+Find libraries and functions used in `PenguinProjects/functions`

-Find figures produced in `figures`
+Find figures produced in `PenguinProjects/figures`